India, UAE free trade pact holds huge potential to boost trade, investment: Goyal | Business

 - Country:

-The proposed free trade agreement between India and the UAE holds huge potential for both the countries to boost trade and investment and the investors here are ''very'' positive about doing business in New Delhi, Union minister Piyush Goyal said on Friday.
+The proposed free trade agreement between India and the UAE holds huge potential for both the countries to boost trade and investment and the investors here are ''very'' positive about doing business in the Indian market, Union minister Piyush Goyal said on Friday.

 Last month, India and the United Arab Emirates (UAE) formally launched negotiations on the pact, officially dubbed as Comprehensive Economic Partnership Agreement (CEPA).